• Skip to primary navigation

 It’s quick, too.
 I can get it in the oven in about 15 minutes, especially if I skip peeling the peaches (no one ever complains).
 A splash of lemon juice brightens the fruit, a little cinnamon and nutmeg warm things up, and that’s pretty much it.
 The rest of the magic happens while it bakes.

-If it’s July and the peaches are still firm, I’ll set them in a paper bag for a day or two until they give a little under my thumb.
+If your peaches are still a little firm, set them in a paper bag for a day or two until they give a little.
 When they’re out of season, I use frozen, honestly, they’re picked at their peak and taste better than fresh ones shipped in from far away.

 My favorite way to serve it?
 Warm, with cold heavy cream trickling into the cracks.
 Ice cream works too, but the cream keeps the sweetness in check so you can actually taste the peaches.